Watch out for that bite!

 Nestled within the southeastern region of the United States, North Carolina is at the epicenter of heightened fire ant activity.
 The expansive region is ideally suited for these resilient pests to thrive and perpetuate their presence.

 Unencumbered by natural predators, fire ants seize the opportunity to establish strongholds throughout the state.
 The absence of adequate biological checks and balances allows their populations to skyrocket, quickly expanding their dominion.
-Abundant food sources further fuel their growth, sustaining robust colonies that permeate various regions, including the bustling area of Raleigh.
+Abundant food sources further fuel their growth, sustaining robust colonies that permeate various regions, including Raleigh.

 Human activities play an unwitting role in spreading fire ants to new territories.
 These invasive pests find inadvertent passage to uncharted areas through transportation and trade.
 Imported goods from different countries inadvertently introduce fire ants, taking advantage of North Carolina’s vibrant economy and increasing the likelihood of their establishment in the state.